redpesk-common/spawn-binding/docs/3-configuration.md

 * **shares**: defines what existing namespace you import from spawn-binding to forked children.
 Shares support 'default','disable','enable' tags.
 Default depend on the hosting environment but generally match with 'enable'.
   * **all**: set all following namespaces.
   * **users**: allow or not access to core userspace.
-When 'disable' children visible UID/GID do not match with hosting environnement. *Note that in order to simplify developer live spawn-binding will set a 'fake' uid/gid matching with the one define with namespace->acls.*
+When 'disable' children visible UID/GID do not match with hosting environment. *Note that in order to simplify developer live spawn-binding will set a 'fake' uid/gid matching with the one define with namespace->acls.*
   * **cgroup**: when 'disable' children see a new empty cgroup.
 This even if previously defined cgroups still apply.
   * **net**: remove network visibility.
 When 'disable' the only remaining available network is 'localhost'.
-This mode allows the children to exchange with the hosting environnement, while preventing them from accessing the Internet.
+This mode allows the children to exchange with the hosting environment, while preventing them from accessing the Internet.
   * **ipc**: equivalent to 'net' restriction but for Linux 'ipc' mgsset/get system call.

 * **mounts**: define mounted entry points to add into children containers.
 The goal is to provide the minimal set of resources necessary for the execution of a given children. ***Warning**: too many restrictions may prevent children from starting.
 This scenario might be harder than expected to debug.*

   * **target**: this label is mandatory it define the mount point inside your container namespace as view by children processes.
-  * **source**: this is an optional entry point that defines the path within your hosting environnement that you wish to import.
+  * **source**: this is an optional entry point that defines the path within your hosting environment that you wish to import.
 When undefined source==target, which repond to the situation whre you want the same path inside and outside of the container : /usr,/lib64,...
 When used source path is check at configuration time.
-If source does not exist and 'autocreate' is set, the spawn-binding will try to create the mounting point on the hosting environnement.
+If source does not exist and 'autocreate' is set, the spawn-binding will try to create the mounting point on the hosting environment.
 When source does not exist or cannot be created spawn-binding refuses to start.

   * **mode**: specify the type of mount to use:
     * **rw/ro** or 'read'/'write' is used to mount directory in either read-only or read-write.